danielguerra69/espcap/README.md

 ## Requirements

-pyshark and Elasticsearch client packages both of which can be obtained using pip as follows:
+To run escap you need to install the pyshark and Elasticsearch client packages both of which can be obtained using pip as follows:
 <pre>
 pip install elasticsearch
 pip install pyshark